cipi api

 $ cipi api token revoke <id> # revoke a token

-$ cipi api status # Laravel version, queue worker status, pending jobs
+$ cipi api status # Laravel + cipi-api versions, queue worker, pending jobs, FPM pool

 $ cipi api update # soft update: composer update on Laravel and API packages